sraocodes/DAA/content/about.md

 draft: false

 sections:
-  - name: "Introducing PhenoRob DAA"
+  - name: "About PhenoRob DAA"
-    text: "Imagine a future where we can predict the outcome of our farming practices without having to wait for the harvest.
-The [PhenoRob](https://www.phenorob.de/) Digital Agricultural Avatar (DAA) is bringing this future to us now.
-It's a sophisticated software tool that functions as a digital twin of the agricultural system.
-By integrating models of biogeochemical, biophysical, agricultural management, and economic components, it offers a unified solution for stakeholders in agriculture."
+    text: "The [PhenoRob](https://www.phenorob.de/) Digital Agricultural Avatar (DAA) is a focused sub-project within the overarching PhenoRob initiative.
+Spearheaded mainly by the teams from [University of Bonn](https://www.uni-bonn.de/) and [ForschungZentrum Juelich](https://www.fz-juelich.de/portal/EN/Home/home_node.html), PhenoRob leverages advanced technology to bring substantial advancements in agriculture.
+Within this context, the DAA takes on the role of a digital twin for the agricultural system.
+It amalgamates various models that represent biogeochemical, biophysical, agricultural management, and economic aspects, culminating in a comprehensive tool.
+By doing so, DAA offers predictive insights, becoming a reliable guide for sustainable farming practices."
     image: "images/DAA.png"
     imageWidth: "250px"
     imageHeight: "250px"